abbasmammadov/GUI-AI-project/commands.md

-## Instructions to execute code for mounting USB drive to a remote server
+## Instructions for making inference on a server, whose data is on a removable USB drive

 this text assumes your drive uses the letter z to map the removable disk